-If the leaking overflow pipe is at loft level or protrudes from the eaves of the roof, then the source is either the cold water storage cistern, or the smaller feed and expansion cistern that supplies the boiler, if you have one.
+If the leaking overflow pipe is at loft level or sticks out from the eaves of the roof, then the source is either the cold water storage cistern, or the smaller feed and expansion cistern that supplies the boiler, if you have one.

 Faulty ball valve

 Check the ball valve.
-If the water is running continuously, is the arm down?
+If the water is running continuously, is the valve arm down?
 Move it up and down – this may release it if it has got stuck.
 If the arm isn’t stuck and won’t rise by itself, the float is probably waterlogged.
 You can easily replace it by screwing a new one on.

-Mains pressure water is at a much higher pressure than gravity-fed water, such as the hot water from your hot water cylinder.
-Where mains pressure water and low-pressure water mix, the mains pressure water may displace the hot, and push it back through the hot water cylinder and back into the cold water storage cistern.
+Mains pressure water is at a much higher pressure than gravity-fed water, like the water from your hot water cylinder.
+If mains-pressure water and low-pressure water mix, for example, in a mixer tap, the mains pressure cold water may displace the hot water.
+It pushes back through the hot water cylinder and back into the cold water storage cistern.

 In this case, it’s most likely the smaller feed and expansion cistern that overflows.
 This is due to the water level in the F&E cistern trying to reach the same level as the water in the cold water storage cistern.
 The only solution to this problem is to replace the hot water cylinder.